Bottled water ban: Cape Cod, Massachusetts

+In spring 2023, Sustainable Practices initiated a new campaign targeted to ban single-use plastic take-out containers and cutlery.
+The bylaw passed in 2 of the 7 towns where it was filed, Yarmouth and Harwich and went into effect January 1, 2024.
+Yarmouth also passed the Commercial Single-use Plastic Water Bottle Ban, which then went into effect at year-end 2023.

 India

 In 2015, the state of Bihar has banned the usage of plastic water bottles in governmental meetings and events.

 In 2016, the state of Sikkim restricted the usage of plastic water bottles (in government functions and meetings) along with styrofoam products.

 The government of Maharashtra banned all single-use plastic beverage bottles in March 2018.
 Single-use is defined there as under half a liter.
 Larger sizes have a refundable fee applied to them.

 The government of Gujarat banned use of plastic mineral water bottle in all government offices and events from March 2019.

 University bans

 Washington University in St. Louis is believed to be the first university to enact a ban on single use water bottles.
 They have noted a significant reduction of over 500,000 plastic bottles being generated annually.

 Despite being the second American public university to enact a ban on bottled water in 2013, the University of Vermont has not yet experienced much positive effect from the implemented ban.
 University professor Rachel Johnson has seen, "total number of bottles on campus increase."
 In conjunction with the ban, UVM integrated a number of filtered water stations across campus.
 However, the consumption of other bottled beverages such as soda and juices has become more prevalent.
 The university continues its efforts by, "doubling the number of water stations on campus and stocking them with biodegradable cups."

 Contrary to the University of Vermont, overall bottled beverage sales have decreased by more than a third over the past seven years at Washington University in St. Louis.
 Since eliminating the sales of bottled water on campus, the university has also seen a decrease in soda fountain sales, which leads observers to believe that water is not necessarily being replaced by sugary beverage alternatives.
 The assistant vice chancellor for sustainability largely attributes the university's success to its bottled water ban, as well as its accompanying efforts to retrofit old water fountains, add new water stations on campus, and celebrate the student body's growing interest in sustainability.